Simón Brauer: Career

-Brauer throughout his career has achieved several awards.
+As a photographer Brauer throughout his career has achieved several awards.
 From 2007 to date he has been awarded with seven honorable mentions in the "International Photography Awards" one of the most important photography competitions worldwide.
-His work has been exhibited in several prestigious museums and galleries such as the Museum of the Portuguese Communications Foundation in Lisbon, La Fabrica in Madrid, in the Municipal Museum of Art in Puerto Llano – Spain, among others.
+His work has been exhibited in several prestigious museums and galleries such as the Museum of the Portuguese Communications Foundation in Lisbon, La Fabrica in Madrid, in the Municipal Museum of Art in Puerto Llano, Spain, among others .His work often focuses on human subjects and experimental techniques.

 His publication "Quito Profundo" is the first Ecuadorian book of photography in 3D, so it was constituted as an important reference for the history of photography in Ecuador.
 The "Quito Profundo" photographs are displayed in a colonial museums such as the Church of the Society of Jesus in Quito Ecuador.
+"Quito Profundo" captures the city's historic and colonial essence using stereoscopic techniques.
+Other notable publications include Mantra and Raíz.